 Once the above commands are executed, the configuration file settings.json will reset to factory settings.

 NOTE: Important!
-Also, the 'Default path to download torrents', 'Use incomplete directory', 'Language' and other parameters that can be configured in the Transmission web interface in the 'Config' menu will be reset to default settings.
+Also, the 'Default path to download torrents', 'Use incomplete directory', 'Language' and other parameters configured in the Transmission web interface in the 'Config' menu will be reset to default settings.

-After the reset, you will need to reconfigure Transmission and test the torrent client.
+After the reset, you will need to reconfigure Transmission and try it again.

 2. It is also possible to restore the settings.json configuration file to factory settings in the web interface of the Keenetic router.

-3. Connect to the USB drive on the network (using Explorer or File Manager) or via FTP.
+3. Connect to the USB drive over the network (using Explorer or File Manager) or via FTP.

 4. You can delete the configuration file settings.json by disconnecting the USB drive from the router and connecting it directly to your computer.